 Parliamentary Players Program

-Each summer, these fun and family-friendly performances take visitors around the grounds of the Legislative Assembly and even back through time!
+This summer, join the Parliamentary Players on an award-winning interactive theatrical experience that takes visitors around the outdoor grounds of the Legislative Assembly and even back through time!
 The Travelling Plays are a perfect complement to your guided tour of the Parliament Buildings, so plan to include this as part of your visit.

 My Place in Politics